schemaitat/polars_kde/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Polars KDE provides Kernel Density Estimation (KDE) functionalities powered by the [Polars](https://www.pola.rs/) DataFrame library.

+## Limitations and further improvements

+- The current implementation only supports float32 dtypes and uses the Gaussian kernel with Silverman bandwith estimation.
+Should be extended to support various kernels, bandwiths and dtypes.
+- The current implementation only supports 1D KDE's.
+Should be extended to support 2D KDE's.
+- The underlying rust implementation is not yet optimized for performance, especially for large datasets.